 IronPython Silverlight Web Page

-Windows Forms Application
+IronPython Windows Forms Application

 Python Tools also supports editing your code without a project system.
-You can open any files on disk and start editing them.
-Python Tools will automatically include other files and packages in the same directory in its analysis, so you’ll get member
+You can open any file on disk and start editing it immediately with code completions and debugging.
+There are, however, some important caveats that only apply when not using a project:

 If you already have existing Python code, you can easily create a new project without having to move it around.
 In the New Project window select "From Existing Python Code":